zrythm/zrythm/doc/user/plugins-files/plugins/inspector-page.rst

 dragging, and can also be automated using automation tracks.

 Ports can be routed to other ports anywhere within Zrythm by double clicking on them.

-Ports are explained in more detail in :ref:`ports`.
+.. seealso:: Ports are explained in more detail in :ref:`ports`.

-.. note:: Depending on the type of plugin, there may be different categories of ports being shown.

 Display
 ~~~~~~~